Edler scores in OT to lift Canucks past Blue Jackets, 5-4 - Philly

-Seth Jones had a goal and three assists, and Pierre-Luc Dubois, Zach Werenski and Cam Atkinson also scored for Columbus.
-Artemi Panari had four assists and Korpisalo finished with 24 saves for the Blue Jackets, who are 12-1-1 in their last 14 games as they try to pass Pittsburgh for second place in the Metropolitan Division.

-The Blue Jackets erased a 4-1 deficit by scoring three goals in 2:37 to tie the game.
+The Blue Jackets erased a 4-1 deficit by scoring three goals in 2:37 late in the third period to tie it.

-Dubois started the comeback with a power-play goal with just under four minites remaining, Werenski pulled Columbus within one with 1:37 left and Atkinson tied it 16 seconds later.
+Pierre-Luc Dubois started the comeback with a power-play goal with just under four minites remaining, Zach Werenski pulled Columbus within one with 1:37 left and Cam Atkinson tied it 16 seconds later.

+"We're a team that regardless of the score we are never out of the fight," said Atkinson.
+"We're still fighting for our lives, so we can't afford to take our foot off the gas pedal for a second.
+When we did, it showed."

+Seth Jones had a goal and three assists, Artemi Panari had four assists and Korpisalo finished with 24 saves for the Blue Jackets, who are 12-1-1 in their last 14 games as they try to pass Pittsburgh for second place in the Metropolitan Division.

 Jokinen gave Vancouver a 3-1 lead at 5:14 of the third period.
 He took Jake Virtanen's pass from behind the net and sent a shot over Korpisalo's blocker.
 It was Jokinen's third goal since coming to Vancouver along with center Tyler Motte at the trade deadline in a deal that sent Thomas Vanek to Columbus.